 Piazza Carlo Alberto Market

 Walking back into the historical center, find your way to the lively street of Via Pacini.
 This street nicely reflects the atmosphere of Catania as a whole, with plenty of bars and snack joints.
-But the big draw here is the busy local market which takes place down the end of the street in Piazza Carlo Alberto.
-With the Basilica Santuario Del Carmine watching over everything, you’ll find all sorts of food and items for sale here, in the shadow of the beautiful Sanctuary of the Madonna del Carmine.
+But the big draw here is the busy local market at the end of the street in Piazza Carlo Alberto.
+You’ll find all sorts of food and items for sale here, in the shadow of the beautiful Sanctuary of the Madonna del Carmine.

 Recommendation: Discover the flavors, aromas, and gastronomic traditions of Catania on this amazing Catania Street Food tour.
 A must for any foodie.